emipa606/HuntingRestriction/README.md

 Things which affect the distance they will try to maintain when shooting:

-In previous versions, hunters would choose a range from the target which was an arbitrary percentage of the weapon&apos;s maximum range.
+In previous versions, hunters would choose a range from the target which was an arbitrary percentage of the weapon's maximum range.
 In this version they will choose a range which suits the weapon they have in hand.
 If the target is not currently downed and would explode on death, the hunter will potentially add an extra four tiles of safety range to account for the target moving towards the hunter.
 Weather (fog in particular) reduces the distance.
 The Trigger Happy trait reduces the distance a bit as well.
 If the target is asleep, the hunter will move to the same close range they would if an animal is downed.

-There is an option in the mod settings menu for Hunting Restriction called &quot;Haul hunting targets that explode.&quot; By default it is unchecked.
+There is an option in the mod settings menu for Hunting Restriction called "Haul hunting targets that explode."
+By default it is unchecked.
 Leaving this unchecked means that you will need to have another pawn beat out the fire around and on a boomalope or boomrat corpse before it can be collected.
 Or by checking this option, hunters will do as they do in vanilla and potentially catch fire while retrieving their kill.

 New!
 There are options to enable melee hunting for various sizes of game (big, medium, or small) and to enable hunting predators (turned off by default).
-Note that your hunter&apos;s fight or flee setting will still apply when the hunted animal fights back.
+Note that your hunter's fight or flee setting will still apply when the hunted animal fights back.

 [Version 1.2.3]